nagda91/Cable_holder/README.md

 I printed it on a stock Ender 3 v2

-For slicing I used Cure (latest one on 30/11/2021), everything on stock settings.
+For slicing I used Cura (latest one on 30/11/2021), everything on stock settings.
 I only changed the <Build plate adhesion> to <Brim>, because I wanted to be sure the thin left side, that cantacts with the bed, won't move after the first layer.